Murphy urges those with info on missing girl to come forward

 TRENTON, N.J.
 (AP) - New Jersey Gov. Phil Murphy is urging anyone with information about a 5-year-old girl believed to have been kidnapped from a park last month to come forward.

-Murphy spoke Thursday at an unrelated event in the capital.
+Murphy spoke Thursday at an unrelated event and said people should call the Bridgeton Police.

 Dulce Maria Alavez disappeared Sept.
 16 from a playground at Bridgeton City Park.
 The girl and her 3-year-old brother were playing while their mother sat in her car with an 8-year-old relative.